FontBureau/fbOpenTools/PeanutGallery/README.md

 <p>This tool provides a commenting interface for Robofont.
 The comments are stored in each glyph’s lib.</p>

 <p>Double clicking anywhere in the glyph window will load a comment dialog.
 You can pick a symbol and/or type a text-based comment.
-You can use, but U+1F4A9 is not an option (let’s keep our comments civil, people.)
+There are some arrows and emoji faces, but U+1F4A9 is not an option (let’s keep our comments civil, people.)
 Use the right arrow to save the comment (I can’t figure out how to bind the Enter key).
 Once created, comments can be dragged in the glyph window.
 Double-click on a comment’s icon to edit or remove it.</p>

 <p>A log of all comments for a font can be viewed in the Commentary window.
 Use the refresh button to load the most recent comments (still trying to figure out how to make it automatically refresh).</p>